mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 #### 47:47

 **Question:** Roshi?
-Sometimes so many things come up, especially the first couple days of [sesshin](glossary#sesshin), it seems like it takes enormous effort to return to the breath.
+Sometimes so many things come up, especially the first couple days of *sesshin*, it seems like it takes enormous effort to return to the breath.
 Should we use that enormous effort?

 **Katagiri:** [Use] enormous effort, but we cannot continue *enormous* effort.
 So, sometimes [use effort]; don’t attach to enormous effort constantly.
 Sometimes enormous effort makes you exhausted.
 At that time, forget it!
 Just *relax*, okay? *[The group laughs.]* Just relax!
 And then, taking a breath, and a short breath, and a long breath; letting [it] go.